-A colostomy bag is a plastic bag that collects fecal matter from the digestive tract through an opening in the abdominal wall called a stoma.
+A colostomy bag is a plastic bag that collects fecal matter, also called stool or poop, from the digestive tract through an opening in the abdominal wall called a stoma.
 Doctors attach a bag to the stoma following a colostomy operation.

 During a colostomy, a surgeon will bring out a portion of a person’s large intestine through the stoma.
 The colostomy bag can then collect stool as it passes through the gut.